WICG/trust-token-api/README.md

 The RRs will be added as a new request header `Sec-Redemption-Record`.
 The header contains a list of issuer and redemption record pairs corresponding to each requested redemption record.
 This option to Fetch is only usable in the top-level document.
 If there are no RRs available, the request header will be empty.

-### Extension: Trust Token Versioning
+### Extension: Private State Token Versioning

-In order to allow multiple versions of Trust Token to be supported in the ecosystem, issuers include the version of the protocol (i.e. "TrustTokenV1") in their key commitments via the "protocol_version" field, and that is included in Trust Token requests via the Sec-Trust-Token-Version header.
-Trust Token operations should not be performed with issuers configured with an unknown protocol version.
+In order to allow multiple versions of Private State Token to be supported in the ecosystem, issuers include the version of the protocol (i.e. "PrivateStateTokenV1") in their key commitments via the ```protocol_version``` field, and that is included in Private State Token requests via the ```Sec-Private-State-Token-Version``` header.
+Private State Token operations should not be performed with issuers configured with an unknown protocol version.

 In addition to the core cryptographic layer, signed requests' formats (see the next section) might change from version to version.
-In order to make adapting to these changes easier, we could employ a mechanism like the Sec-Trust-Token-Version header, or an addition to the requests' payloads, to tell consumers the version of the client that generated the request.
+In order to make adapting to these changes easier, we could employ a mechanism like the ```Sec-Private-State-Token-Version``` header, or an addition to the requests' payloads, to tell consumers the version of the client that generated the request.

 ### Extension: Metadata

 In addition to attesting trust in a user, an issuer may want to provide a limited amount of metadata in the token (and forward it as part of the RR) to provide limited additional information about the token.

 This small change opens up a new application for Privacy Passes: embedding small amounts of information along with the token and RR.
-This increases the rate of cross-site information transfer somewhat, but introduces some new use-cases for trust tokens.
+This increases the rate of cross-site information transfer somewhat, but introduces some new use-cases for private state tokens.

 Once the metadata has been passed along to the redemption request, the issuer can include the value in some form in the RR for downstream partneres to read.